 Nikitha’s piece of advice is, ”It is 100% possible to get a job via social recruiting!
 So take it seriously and make sure you are not uploading anything online that you wouldn’t want your future boss to see.”

 Eric is always taking the initiative in the office, which isn’t surprising considering how he broke into the startup culture!

 He very carefully researched where he wanted to be and didn’t let anything hold him back.
 In hopes of merely starting a conversation with someone in the company, he began to apply for jobs even if he wasn’t qualified for them.
 Eric figured that if he could get one meeting or interview, it might give him the opportunity to click with the recruiter.

-After many ingenious application methods, one including delivering donuts with his resume taped on the inside of the box, he scored an interview.
+After many ingenious application methods, one including delivering doughnuts with his resume taped on the inside of the box, he scored an interview.
 Although he wasn’t qualified for the position he applied for, the recruiter loved him!

 Two days after his meeting, someone holding another position quit, and Eric was their first call.
 His story is evidence that sometimes you have to make your opportunities.